Auckland Council approves 'emergency budget', passes a 3.5% rates rise and restores library cuts

 In dollar terms, the average household rates bill in the old Auckland City and Manukau City areas will rise by about $130 and $110 in other parts of the city.

-The Auckland Ratepayers Alliance has labelled the increase as a 'betrayal'.
+The Auckland Ratepayers Alliance has labelled the increase as a "betrayal".

 Spokeswoman Jo Holmes said the feedback from Aucklanders could not have been clearer: a pandemic is not the time to put up council taxes.